TomHarrop/atol-annotation-report/reporting-tool/README.md

 git clone this repo, then from this directory, run:

-    reporter.pl -m metadata.json -a agat.yml -b busco.json
+    reporter.pl -m metadata.json -a agat.yaml -b  busco_short_summary.json

-This should produce a report.pdf output file.
+This should produce a report_main.json and a report.pdf output file.

 # How to run with Docker

-Build the Docker file from the git root directory like this:
+Build the Docker file like this:

     docker build --tag=reporter .